Daisy Lowe: Career

 She has recently appeared in campaigns for Marc by Marc Jacobs, Pringle of Scotland, DKNY, Louis Vuitton, Mango, and Esprit.

 Lowe has some experience in other media, including being the focus of the BBC Two eight-part fly on the wall documentary series Class of 2008, co-hosting Glamour's Best Dressed 2008 with Peaches Geldof for Fiver, and a brief contribution to a blog for Elle UK online.
 Lowe has worked as a DJ, appeared in the music videos "NYC Beat" by Armand Van Helden and "Bloodthirsty Bastards" by Dirty Pretty Things, and hosted events for Tommy Hilfiger and Dolce and Gabbana.

 2009 also saw Lowe feature in The First Days of Spring, Noah and the Whale's film accompaniment to their second album.

 She was chosen to be in the 2010 Pirelli Calendar photographed by Terry Richardson in Bahia, Brazil.
 Throughout May 2010 Lowe documented her daily fashion and style choices for Vogue.co.uk's "Today I'm Wearing" feature.
 In August 2010, Lowe became the face of the newly relaunched sixties label Biba.
 She is also the face of Stephen Webster's 2011 jewellery campaign.

 In 2011, Lowe went topless for Esquire and nude for Playboy.
 Also in 2011, she was featured in the music video for Miles Kane's "Come Closer".

 In October 2014, Lowe appeared in a comedy sketch with Jimmy Carr for Channel 4's The Feeling Nuts Comedy Night raising awareness of testicular cancer.
 In the sketch Carr lures Lowe to a hotel suite to check his testicles.
 The sketch also features Jamie Cullum, Lance Armstrong and Rylan Clarke.
 She was number 89 on FHM 100 Sexiest of 2015.
 She also had a small part in the action film Pressure.

 On 17 August 2016, Lowe was announced as a contestant for series 14 of Strictly Come Dancing.
 She was partnered up with Aljaž Škorjanec and left in week eight.

 Lowe started a podcast, Femme: It's All About Being A Woman and in 2019 worked with artist Jemima Sara on a related clothing line.

 Personal life

 In 2013, Lowe learned Transcendental Meditation and said London Fashion Week that year "was so much less stressful, so much more fun.
 I wasn't taking it all on so much."

+Lowe spoke on The Truth Flirts in 2019, discussing politics within dating, where she discussed how at 21 she had undergone an abortion as she did not feel ready to be a parent.
+She also discussed being shamed about her body by an ex.

 From 2010 to 2014, Lowe was in a relationship with actor Matt Smith.

 In October 2022, Lowe announced that she was expecting her first child with fiancé Jordan Saul, a real estate developer.
 Lowe gave birth to a daughter in April 2023.

 In June 2025, Saul and Lowe married.